This document constitutes our modern slavery and human trafficking statement, as required by section 54(1) of the UK’s Modern Slavery Act 2015.

-We have zero tolerance policy with regard to modern slavery and human trafficking.
-We are committed to monitoring, developing and improving our operations to combat slavery and human trafficking.
+We have a zero tolerance policy with regard to modern slavery and human trafficking, and are committed to monitoring, developing and improving our operations to combat slavery and human trafficking.

-Mitsubishi Electric Air Conditioning Systems Europe Ltd. (“M-ACE”) is a wholly owned subsidiary of Mitsubishi Electric Corporation.
+Mitsubishi Electric Air Conditioning Systems Europe Ltd. (“M-ACE”) is a wholly owned subsidiary of Mitsubishi Electric Corporation (based in Japan).